GoogleContainerTools/kpt-functions-catalog/functions/go/inflate-helm-chart/README.md

 releaseName=test
 ```

+The key-value pairs after the `--` will be converted to a 'functionConfig' of kind
-This will add two files to your directory, which you can view:
+`ConfigMap`.
+The above command will add two files to your directory, which you can view:

 ```shell
 $ kpt pkg tree